- Studying Law at Yale

 Linda Greenhouse, Senior Research Scholar in Law, Knight Distinguished Journalist-in-Residence, and Joseph Goldstein Lecturer in Law

-Paul W. Hughes, Associate at Mayer Brown LLP and Visiting Clinical Lecturer in Law
+Paul W. Hughes, Partner at Mayer Brown LLP and Visiting Clinical Lecturer in Law

-Michael Kimberly, Associate at Mayer Brown LLP and Visiting Clinical Lecturer in Law
+Michael Kimberly, Partner at Mayer Brown LLP and Visiting Clinical Lecturer in Law

 The YLSCC welcomes inquires about representation and is particularly interested in assisting indigent or under-represented clients, and participating in cases involving civil liberties, criminal justice, or other public interest causes.